duckdb/duckdb-web/_posts/2023-02-13-announcing-duckdb-070.md

 #### Multi-Database Support

 **Attach Functionality.** This release adds support for [attaching multiple databases](https://github.com/duckdb/duckdb/pull/5764) to the same DuckDB instance.
 This easily allows data to be transferred between separate DuckDB database files, and also allows data from separate database files to be combined together in individual queries.
+Remote DuckDB instances (stored on a network accessible location like Github, for example) may also be attached.

 ```sql
 ATTACH 'new_db.db';